How to Minimize the Ability of an Insider Threat? Explained

 Even after taking all the necessary steps, an incident still might happen.
 Be prepared with a plan in case such a thing happens.

-This way, you can minimize your losses and be prepared to bounce back from the event even stronger.
+This way, you minimize your losses and prepare yourself to bounce back from the event even stronger.

 Conclusion

 Internal threats are a very big risk in today’s economies, as almost all businesses use some sort of digital aspect of them, which means cybersecurity risks and data breaches are a very real thing.
 You can use methods and techniques of internal risk management to prevent and/or minimise your risk.
-Being well educated and prepared for the threat is very necessary, as a single data breach could cause you to have a significant loss of both your reputation and your finances.
+You must stay well-educated and prepared for threats, as a single data breach can severely damage your reputation and finances.
 Hence, prevention is better than a cure.